History of Chinese Americans in Colorado: Anti-Chinese Riot of 1880

+As Chinese immigration increased following the Immigration and Nationality Act of 1965 and the opening up of relations between the US and the People's Republic of China, Chinese populations in Colorado increased, mainly settling in the Denver metropolitan area: communities of Chinese-Americans have built up in Denver and Aurora.

+The 2021 US Census showed that 47,500 Chinese Americans lived in Colorado, making Chinese-Americans the largest Asian American group in the state.

 Notable Chinese Americans in Colorado

 There are numerous Chinese peoples that made immense contributions to the United States and Colorado throughout the nineteenth and early twentieth century C.E.
 They built the transcontinental railroad across the west, and levees in Sacramento, bred new and more sustainable species of fruits and vegetables, were educational pathfinders in science and engineering at Yale University, dentists, doctors, lawyers, leaders, innovators, entrepreneurs, political and social activists, as well as neighbors and friends.

-Chin Lin Sou (1836-1894)
+Chin Lin Sou (1836–1894)

-Chin Lin Sou (1836-1894) immigrated to the United States from Guangzhou, China in 1859, and was one of the first Chinese immigrants to Colorado.
+Chin Lin Sou (1836–1894) immigrated to the United States from Guangzhou, China in 1859, and was one of the first Chinese immigrants to Colorado.
 He was in charge of the first crew of Chinese laborers to work on the Central Pacific Railroad.
 In 1871, Chin moved to Colorado to work as a labor contractor managing Chinese placer miners in Black Hawk.
 Later in life, he became a merchant in Gilpin County and Denver, importing food, clothing, and furniture from China, and founded organizations that supported Chinese businesses and communities in Colorado.
 This work earned him the title of the “Mayor of Chinatown” in Denver.
 Chin brought his wife from China in 1873, and their first child, Lily, is considered the first Chinese American child born in Colorado.
 They had six children in total.